Jason Kander: Foreign relations

 Kander is skeptical of the Iran nuclear deal.
 He is pro-Israel and has called on Congress to stop the Boycott, Divestment and Sanctions movement.

 Gun control

 In 2009, Kander voted against a bill that would have extended to renters the Castle Doctrine (a doctrine that allows a homeowner to use deadly force against a perceived intruder).
 The bill would have also lowered the age requirement for a concealed carry permit and would have removed a ban on carrying a gun on a college campus.
-The National Rifle Association gives Kander an "F" rating and spent nearly $1 million against him in 2016 (the most money against any candidate that year outside of Ohio).
+The NRA Political Victory Fund gave Kander an "F" rating and spent nearly $1 million against him in 2016 (the most money against any candidate that year outside of Ohio).

 Healthcare

 Kander supports improving the Patient Protection and Affordable Care Act.
 He has proposed changing the 30-hour workweek used to define full-time employees, allowing cheaper plans for people who do not require medical care, and repealing the long-delayed Cadillac tax.
 He is in favor of a public health insurance option, but also supports single-payer healthcare.
 He believes states should take advantage of the Medicaid expansion the law provided.

 Kander is pro-choice but is in favor of retaining the Hyde Amendment.